Amherst, New York

 Ciao Italia! is seen on about 270 PBS stations across the U.S. and beyond.
 On June 2, 2013 a knighthood was bestowed upon Mary Ann Esposito by the President of the Republic of Italy under the title Cavaliere dell’Ordine della Stella d’Italia (Knight of the Order of the Star of Italy).

-THOMAS P. KOESTLER ’75: MEDICAL RESEARCH
+THOMAS P. KOESTLER ’75: Medical Research

 Dr. Koestler is a self-proclaimed “true-Buffalonian,” having grown up in Buffalo’s Parkside/Hertel/Starin neighborhoods.
 He credits Daemen as having cemented his desire to pursue a career in health care.

-SUSAN FALSONE ’96: PHYSICAL THERAPY
+SUSAN FALSONE ’96: Physical Therapy Graduate

 Falsone served as Head of Athletic Training and Sport Performance with the US Soccer’s Men’s National Team.
 Her current accomplishments include Associate Professor of Athletic Training at A. T. Still University; Owner, Dr. Ma’s Systemic Dry Needling; Owner, S&F: Structure & Function.